Understanding Mortgage Protection Insurance

 Beneficiaries

 With an MPI policy, the mortgage company is typically the beneficiary, not your family.
-If you die, they will get money from the policy instead of your loved ones receiving a lump sum like they would with term life insurance.
-Your beneficiaries can do what they want with the payout from a term life insurance policy when it comes to them as a lump sum.
+If you die, they will get money from the policy instead of your loved ones receiving a lump sum payment like they would with term life insurance.
+Your beneficiaries can do what they want with the payout from a term life insurance policy when it comes to them as a lump sum payment.

 Some people like MPI because saving a large sum of money can be challenging.
 Moreover, with an MPI policy, you’re guaranteed that the insurance company will help pay to keep your family in your home.
 But, of course, you cannot use this policy for other things, such as funeral expenses or property taxes.